Reena C. Mitra-Ventanilla

-Reena Mitra-Ventanilla is a partner in Quisumbing Torres’ Intellectual Property, Data and Technology Practice Group.
-She is a member of the Consumer Goods & Retail and Financial Institutions Industry Groups in Manila.
-She has 13 years of experience handling intellectual property and technology matters.
-She is currently the corporate secretary of the Philippine Chapter of the Licensing Executives Society International and the assistant corporate secretary of the Philippine Franchise Association.
+Reena is a partner in Quisumbing Torres’ Intellectual Property, Data and Technology Practice Group.
+She is a member of the Consumer Goods & Retail and Financial Institutions Industry Groups.
+She has 14 years of experience handling intellectual property and technology matters.
+She is currently the corporate secretary of the Philippine Chapter of the Licensing Executives Society International and the corporate secretary of the Philippine Franchise Association.

 Representative Legal Matters